-We may also choose to collaborate with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems or in lieu of our own sales force and distribution systems.
+We may also choose to collaborate with third parties that have direct sales force and established distribution systems, either to augment our own sales force and distribution systems.
 We may not be able to enter into collaborations or hire consultants or external service providers to assist us in sales, marketing and distribution functions on acceptable financial terms, or at all.
 In addition, our product revenues and our profitability, if any, may be lower if we rely on third parties for these functions than if we were to market, sell and distribute any products that we develop ourselves.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.
 If we are not successful in commercializing our products, either on our own or through arrangements with one or more third parties, we may not be able to generate any future product revenue and we would incur significant additional losses, which would have a material adverse effect on our results of operations and the trading price of our common stock.